junhaoliao/zstd-ffi-js/README.md

 ## Features

-- Fast Zstandard compression/decompression using the native Zstandard C library compiled to WebAssembly.
+- Fast Zstandard decompression using the native Zstandard C library compiled to WebAssembly
 - Works in both browser and Node.js environments
-- Supports both regular and streaming ZSTD formats, with automatic handling for decompressing streaming format as a fallback when content size is not embedded in the compressed data.
+- Supports both regular and streaming ZSTD formats, with automatic handling for decompressing streaming format as a fallback when content size is not embedded in the compressed data
 - TypeScript support with full type definitions
 - Modular design allowing for future expansion to include compression support
+- Comprehensive error handling with partial data recovery capabilities

 ## Installation